geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex2_Implement_Identity_Synch.md

 ‎**Important:** When you start this exercise, you should perform the first four tasks without any delay between them so that Azure AD Connect does not automatically synchronize the changes that you make to the identity objects.

-### Task 1: Running Azure AD Connect and Performing a Full Synchronization
+### Task 1: Install Azure AD Connect and Initiate Synchronization

 In this task, you will run the Azure AD Connect setup wizard to enable synchronization between Adatum’s on-premises Active Directory and Azure Active Directory.
 Once the configuration is complete, the synchronization process will automatically start.